Quick intro about the Gotthard Panorama Express ride

 The route of the Gotthard Panorama Express is serviced by regular trains and boats too.
 These are the train alternatives:

 - The Treno Gottardo is a direct train connection that runs several times a day between alternately Basel-Locarno and Zurich-Locarno.
 You can board it in Lucerne or in nearby Arth-Goldau.
 If you travel from or to Lugano, a change in Bellinzona is required.
-The total travel time by Treno Gottardo between Lucerne and Lugano is 3h10.
-The Treno Gottardo operates on the historic mountain route and offers two bistro zones with snack and beverage vending machines.
+The total travel time by Treno Gottardo between Lucerne and Locarno is 3h10.
+The Treno Gottardo operates on the historic mountain route and has two bistro zones with snack and beverage vending machines.
+Unlike the Gotthard Panorama Express train, the Treno Gottardo does not have a coach with windows that can be opened.
+That makes filming and taking pictures more of a challenge: reflections are inevitable.

-- There are other regional trains.
+- There are other trains between Lucerne and Lugano too.
 Most of them require you to change trains at least once along the way.

-- The quickest connections are offered by trains that use the long Gotthard Base Tunnel.
-A journey Lucerne-Lugano through the tunnel takes just 1h40 to 1h50.
+- Trains through the long Gotthard Base Tunnel offer the quickest connections.
+A journey Lucerne-Lugano through the tunnel takes about 2 hours.
 The 57 km long Gotthard Base Tunnel is the longest railway tunnel in the world.
 It opened in 2016 and provides a much quicker way to reach Italy and the south of Switzerland from the north.

-Our suggestions for variations, side excursions and round trips
+My suggestions for variations, side excursions, and round trips

 Alternative travel modes

 There are many variations on the standard Gotthard Panorama Express route.
-Our top picks:
+My top picks:

 - Bus and train: skip the boat, and instead take a train from Lucerne to Küssnacht am Rigi, and then a bus along the lake via Vitznau to Brunnen.
 In Brunnen, you can take a train to Flüelen to pick up the Gotthard Panorama Express train there.